-We have pages for the latest game pack, Journey to Batuu, including how to join the Resistance, First Order or scoundrels and get your own lightsaber.
 Our The Sims 4 cheats can help you fast travel your way to all sorts of bonuses in the game.
-Meanwhile, if you have expansions, we can help with Fabrication in Eco Living, Tiny Living, how to become a Mermaid, how to become a Spellcaster and University Degrees and Distinguished Degrees.
+Meanwhile, if you have expansions, we can help with becoming a werewolf, Fabrication in Eco Living, Tiny Living, how to become a Mermaid, how to become a Spellcaster, High School and attending prom and University Degrees and Distinguished Degrees.
 In June 2020, we also saw the free addition of ladders in The Sims 4.

 Other ways to get Spellcasters in The Sims 4

 If you're looking to quick-start a game with a Spellcaster character, there are two methods of skipping the Rite of Ascension and getting your Sim their magical powers without needing to wait.